matejfric/mdbook/src/design-patterns/structural.md

 ## 1. Adapter

+> Adapter is a construct which adapts an existing interface X to conform to the required interface Y.

 - When an API doesn't provide the exact implementation we need, we use an adapter.

 ### 1.1.
 Adapter Example